 Lonely trees, shapely hills, and a beautiful loch

-After about 12km the West Highland Way circumvented the small hill of Dumgoyach, an area that once again offered some picturesque photography subjects, mainly lonely trees, and shapely hills.
+After about 12km the West Highland Way circumvented the small mound of Dumgoyach, an area that once again offered some picturesque photography subjects, mainly lonely trees, and shapely hills.

 Here, the old photographer’s wisdom to always take a look back proved to be true again because one last time you could see the West Highland Way trail off towards the distant highlands.
 Soon enough, the West Highland Way passed the small but picturesque Craigallian Loch.
 The Loch, the lake and the impressive mansion amidst the trees was a good subject for a photograph.